 Figure 4.43: Illustration of a dual-readout calorimeter.
-Electromagnetic events cluster around $S/E \approx C/E \approx 1$ , while hadronic events are distributed along the line from $f{em}$ =0 to $f{em}$ = 1.
+Electromagnetic events cluster around $S/E \approx C/E \approx$ 1, while hadronic events are distributed along the line from $f{em}=0$ to $f{em}=1$ .
 The projections onto the S/E and C/E axes show the resolutions of the corresponding single-readout scintillation sampling and Čerenkov sampling calorimeters.

-then using the measured hadronic showers in the two events to reconstruct the energies, $E_1$ and $E_2$ , and angles of the two showers.
-The results of this exercise on event files at beam energies of 50, 100, and 200 GeV are shown in Fig. 4.47, where the W events and the Z events are superposed.
+then using the measured hadronic showers in the two data events to reconstruct the energies, $E_1$ and $E_2$ , and the space angle between the two showers.
+The results of this exercise on event files at beam energies of 50, 100, and 200 GeV are shown in Fig. 4.47, where the W events and the Z events are superposed, and these three beam energy files allow the reconstruction of simulated W/Z laboratory energies of 100, 150, 200, 250, 300, and 400 GeV.

-There are two main challenges before a dual-readout calorimeter can be incorporated into a collider detector [159]:
+There are two main challenges before a dual-readout calorimeter can be incorporated into a collider detector [162]:

-Construct wedges (trapezoids) so that a $4\pi$ geometrical volume can be filled hermetically.
-This have been done in the 4th concept design [160] as shown in Fig. 4.48, and is being done again in the CEPC design (R. Ferrari).
-This problem was also addressed with respect to the SPACAL calorimeter in RD1 at CERN.

-Develop photo-converters that will work in a magnetic field.
+- Construct wedges (trapezoids) so that a $4\pi$ geometrical volume can be filled hermetically.
+This has been done in the 4th concept design [163] as shown in Fig. 4.48, and is being done again in the CEPC design (R. Ferrari).
+This problem was also addressed with respect to the SPACAL calorimeter in RD1 at CERN. - Develop photo-converters that will work in a magnetic field.
 We have tested SiPMs (see M. Caccia, CEPC meeting, May 2018).
 In addition to eliminating the fiber bundles at the rear of the calorimeter (Fig. 4.42), SiPMs would allow on to build an "em" section in front of a "hadronic" section.
 We do not believe this is necessary for either lepton ID or general calorimeter performance, but it becomes an option.